antarestupin/Accessible/doc/collections.md

 - `addX`: Add an item to the collection.
 - `removeX`: Remove an item from the collection.

 The 'X' in these methods is the name of an item in the collection.
 The item name may be defined in the annotation by setting its `itemName` property.
-By default, the item name will be the singular version of the property.
+By default, the item name will be the singular version of the property (determined using [Doctrine's Inflector library](https://github.com/doctrine/inflector)).

 Here is an example: